 When medical staff do not act appropriately and fail to provide needed care to a patient, serious problems could result.
 In some cases, the issues may not present themselves until years later, but the damage could have permanent effects on a person’s life.
-When such a situation arises, some individuals may find it reasonable to file medical malpractice claims against the parties believed responsible.
+When such a situation arises, some individuals may find it reasonable to file medical malpractice claims with a Connecticut personal injury attorney against the parties believed responsible.

 Connecticut residents may be interested in one family in another state who have recently decided to take such action.
 The situation began in 2013 when the couple’s son was born.
 At the time of his birth, he showed no indicators of abnormalities, but he had difficulty breastfeeding.
 The child began to drop in body weight, his body temperature lowered and he stopped breathing intermittently.
 The issues apparently related to the baby being malnourished.